The aim of The Slog is to protect creative and vulnerable Small from controlling and powerful Big.

-In the longer term future, I advocate the development of a scaled-down and reconfigured model of economics and government in three main ways:
+I’m an advocate of developing a scaled-down and reconfigured model of economics and government in three main ways:

 1. No State, less Bourse, and more mutuality in business.